Academic Planning Guide

 PART III:

-(StEPP): Each student must: 1) develop an education plan and build an education profile, 2) participate in career-related learning experiences, 3) apply and extend knowledge in an extended application.
+Career Education (.5): All students must complete Personalized Learning Requirements.
+To meet these requirements, each student must: 1) develop an education plan and build an education profile, 2) participate in career-related learning experiences, 3) apply and extend knowledge in an extended application.
 Students utilize CIS technology to meet some of these requirements in their Crew classes.

 Total Credits to Graduate: 24